 ***

-“Okay!”
-I say, breaking the connection.
-“I get it!
+“Okay,” I say, breaking the connection.
+“I get it.
 No need to induce a seizure.”

 So, Jint and Jager got together at some point and made Dexter.
-The boy must not know, which is why Jint’s so jumpy about Jager…hmm, I wonder if Jager even knows?
+The boy must not know, which is why Jint’s so jumpy about Jager…hmm..., I wonder if Jager even knows?
 The guy is pretty insistent about getting involved in the team, and he didn’t have to.
 Unless he’s a huge a spaceball fan and wants front row seats to the show, or is bored, or both.
 Who knows?
 I certainly don’t, and I decide to tuck this information away until the time comes when I’ll know what the fuck to do with it.

 “You keep this to yourself,” I tell Kissy.
 “No sense in stirring anything up.”